 Between all of this and graduation.

 On September 11, 2009, at Cedar College, an ironbark tree fell on me, narrowly missing Ben and my father, Alexander.
 It changed our lives forever.
-My spine was severed causing paralysis from the chest down.
-A broken collarbone, cracked ribs and sternum, broken leg and ankle, and a neck fracture and a bruised heart.
-Wendy, a friend and church minister, is the only person I recall from the first few weeks.

 I asked God ‘where are you?’.
 Preventing a tree from falling should be easy since you created the world in six days.
 While in rehab, I woke up in agony and unfortunately, the pain remains.
 In January 2011 I returned home after 16 months in the hospital.
 In 2012 my wife and I separated, and following this, I experienced mental health issues, including an attempt to hurt myself.
 An unexpected visitor stopped this and I spent time in psychiatric health care and heard a voice say ‘You do not belong here’.